StevenHeinrich/csv2json4mongo/README.md

 csv2json4mongo
 ==============

-Convert a CSV file with separate field for latitude and longitude into the JSON format the MongoDB wants to run mongoimport on documents (lat/lon stored into new attribute called MongoPoint as a list).
+Just a little python function to convert a CSV file with separate field for latitude and longitude into the JSON format the MongoDB wants to run mongoimport on documents (lat/lon stored into new attribute called MongoPoint as a list).